 How to Use Openfit on Your Apple Watch

-If you have an Apple Watch, you know how motivating it can be to fill those activity rings throughout the day.
-And when you sync your Openfit app to your Apple Watch, you can get credit for every minute you spend crushing an Xtend Barre workout, Yoga Flow, Trivia Walk, or Kickboxing Blast class.
+If you have an Apple Watch, you know how motivating it can be to close those activity rings throughout the day.
+And when you sync the Openfit app to your Apple Watch, you can get credit for every minute you spend crushing an Xtend Barre workout, MYX ride, yoga flow, or trivia walk.
 You’ll also be able to track your heart rate, calories burned, reps completed, and more.

 Ready to add Openfit to your Apple Watch?
 Here’s what you need to know.

 How to Set Up Openfit on Your Apple Watch

 First things first: Apple Watch is only compatible with iOS devices, so to set up the Openfit app on your watch, you’ll need to use an iPhone.
 (If you’re an Android user, you won’t be able to use the Apple Watch, but you can still install the Openfit app on your phone and enjoy all its handy in-app features.)

 1. Add the Apple Watch app to your phone.